-As already noted Klaiber et al. in \cite{Klaiber:2015} presented a result concerning the tunneling dynamics and the attoclock, by considering the experimental data of Boge et al. \cite{Boge:2013}.
-The Keldysh parameter in this work $\gamma_K\sim 0.8-4.9$, is in the same range of the nonadiabatic field calibration of Hofmann et al. \cite{Hofmann:2019}.
+For more insight and a conclusive judgment to the issue, we discuss some points further in the following.
+As already noted, Klaiber et al. presented in \cite{Klaiber:2015}, a result concerning the tunneling dynamics and the attoclock, by considering the experimental data of Boge et al. \cite{Boge:2013}.
+The Keldysh parameter in this work, $\gamma_K\sim 0.8-4.9$, is in the same range of the nonadiabatic field calibration of Hofmann et al. \cite{Hofmann:2019}.
 Klaiber et al. argued that the electron absorbs an effective number of photon $\tilde{n}$ followed by a static tunneling at higher energy $E=-I_p+ \tilde{n}\, \omega_0$ what they called a rule of thumb for the region $\gamma_K\lesssim 1$.
-The energy gain is defined semiclassically, with the assumption that $\tilde{n}{\omega_0}={\delta\cal{E}}$, where ${\delta\cal{E}}$ is an energy change during the under-the-barrier motion \cite{Klaiber:2015}.
-The rule is supposed to shift the exit point from the quasistatic exit point with $x_{e,qs}=I_p/F=x_{C}$ (fig \ref{Hofdata1}) to the exit point $x_e=x_{e,qs}-\delta x$ ($x_C$ is by no means correct, see sec \ref{sec:ep}).
-The view of Klaiber et al. is shown in fig \ref{Hofdata5} by (orange) dashed-dotted line with the exit point $x_{e,\tilde{n}}$ (compare with fig 1 of \cite{Klaiber:2015}).
-According to Klaiber et al. \cite{Klaiber:2015}, in the nonadiabatic regime the electron gains energy in the course of the under-the-barrier motion, the nonadiabatic corrections raise the energy level, and the tunnel exit shifts closer to the atomic core.
-They compared the emission angle of the most probable trajectory with the experimental data of Boge et al. \cite{Boge:2013}, for He-atom.
-The nonadiabatic time delay claimed by Klaiber et al. in \cite{Klaiber:2015} is due to two factors: the ionization barrier is changing during the tunneling formation in the nonadiabatic case, and the bound state is not localized in the case of a Coulombic atomic potential.
-In fig \ref{Hofdata7} we show again our result and include the experimental data of Boge et al. and the result of Klaiber et al. (see fig 2 of \cite{Klaiber:2015}).
-We have to mention that both experimental results are from the same group at ETH Zurich, where the recent experimental result of Hofmann et al. \cite{Hofmann:2019} is supposed to be superior.
-To compare with our result the data of Boge et al. and Klaiber et al. have been converted from angle to time.
-It is easy to see that the effective number of photons $\tilde{n}$ assumed by Klaiber et al. should be compared with our $\tilde{n}_F$, where $\tilde{n}<\tilde{n}_F\lesssim n_F=floor(\delta_z/\omega_0)$, compare fig \ref{Hofdata5}.
-The tunneling step that occurs after multiphoton absorption is the same as in our model.
-However, the better agreement of our result with the experimental data, as seen in fig \ref{Hofdata7}, confirms our approach and our model as discussed in sec \ref{sec:tt}, \ref{sec:dis}, \ref{sec:ir}.
-The result of Klaiber et al. fits well with the experimental data of Boge et al., but despite a tricky procedure that combines analytical and numerical parts (see \cite{Klaiber:2015} and the supplementary information), the trend is not being followed satisfactorily.
-As already mentioned, the correct trend is determined by the $\sim \frac{1}{F}$ dependency of the time delay, which can be inferred from the good agreement of our result with the experimental data, compare figs \ref{Hofdata2}, \ref{Hofdata3}, \ref{Hofdata7}.
+The energy gain is defined semi-classically, with the assumption that $\tilde{n}{\omega_0} ={\delta\cal{E}}$, where ${\delta\cal{E}}$ is an energy change during the under-the-barrier motion \cite{Klaiber:2015}.
+The rule is supposed to shift the exit point from the quasi-static exit point with $x_{e,qs}=I_p/F=x_{C}$ (Fig. \ref{Hofdata1}) to the exit point $x_e=x_{e,qs}-\delta x$ ($x_C$ is by no means correct, see sec. \ref{sec:ep}).
+The view of Klaiber et al. is shown in Fig. \ref{Hofdata5} by (orange) dashed-dotted curve with the exit point $x_{e,\tilde{n}}$ (compare with Fig. 1 of \cite{Klaiber:2015}).
+According to Klaiber et al. \cite{Klaiber:2015}, in the "nonadiabatic" regime, the electron gains energy in the course of the under-the-barrier motion, the nonadiabatic corrections raise the energy level, and the tunnel exit shifts closer to the atomic core.
+In their work, they compared the emission angle of the most probable trajectory with the experimental data of Boge et al. \cite{Boge:2013} for He-atom.